Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Examples

-The pressure and velocity solutions to the logistic step for the Reynolds and the Stokes equations are shown in \cref{logistic} for $H_\text{in}=2$, $H_\text{out}=1$, $\lambda=32$, $L=16$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$.
-As with the wedge slider and the backward facing step, the solutions from the Reynolds and and the Stokes equations are dissimilar in the presence of large surface gradients.
-The pressure for the Stokes equation has significant cross film pressure variation $\frac{\partial p}{\partial y}$ in the vicinity of the large surface gradient, whereas the pressure for the Reynolds equation is necessarily one dimensional.
+The pressure and velocity solutions to the logistic step for the Reynolds and the Stokes equations are shown in \cref{logistic} for $H_\text{in}=1$, $H_\text{out}=2$, $\lambda=32$, $L=16$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$. {As with the wedge slider, when the magnitude of surface variation is increased, or when the range in $x$ of the surface variation is decreased, the thin film assumptions of lubrication theory break down and the Reynolds and Stokes solutions begin to disagree.} The pressure for the Stokes equation has significant cross film pressure variation $\frac{\partial p}{\partial y}$ in the vicinity of the large surface gradient, whereas the pressure for the Reynolds equation is necessarily one dimensional.
 At this steep of slope, the velocity for the Stokes equation depicts flow recirculation similar to the backward facing step in \cref{bfs}.
 The velocity for the Reynolds equation does not have flow recirculation, and the velocity magnitude is overestimated in the vicinity of the large surface gradient.